fish-shell/fish-shell/doc_src/cmds/path.rst

 ``path real`` returns the normalized, physical versions of all paths.
 That means it resolves symlinks and does what ``path normalize`` does: it squashes duplicate "/" (except for two leading "//"), collapses "../" with earlier components and removes "." components.

 It is the same as ``realpath``, as it creates the "real", canonical version of the path.
-As such it can't operate on nonexistent paths.
+However, for nonexistent paths it will resolve as far as it can and normalize the nonexistent part.

 It returns 0 if any normalization or resolution was done, i.e. any given path wasn't in canonical form.